finsrud/sane/README.md

 2. Fill in the **Investment Agreement** front pages (Exhibit A variables and Schedule 1) using the Variable Reference Map to ensure cross-document consistency.
 3. Fill in the **Certificate of Incorporation** blanks (company name, share counts, par values, registered agent).
 4. Use the **Variable Reference Map** to verify that the seven critical cross-document dependencies reconcile.
-5. Distribute the **Investor Questionnaire** to each Purchaser to verify accredited investor status and Rule 506(d) compliance.
-6. Execute the **Board Consent** and **Stockholder Consent** to authorize the charter amendment and stock issuance.
-7. Circulate, sign, file the Certificate with Delaware, and close.
+5. Circulate, sign, file the Certificate with Delaware, and close.

 ## Contributing